xackery/eqemupatcher/README.md

 * Download the filelistbuilder binary version that fits your server operating system here: https://github.com/xackery/eqemupatcher/releases
 * *Note:* It is important that your server generates the filelist.yml file, as an md5 can change when being hosted and cause challenges.
 * Copy the filelistbuilder binary from releases to your server into a fresh directory, for now on we'll call it filelistbuilder\.
-* Copy EQEmu Patcher\filelistbuilder.yml to filelistbuilder\
+* Make a subdirectory representing clients you plan to support, e.g. filelistbuilder\rof\ and filelistbuilder\und\
-* Copy the files that need to be patched into filelistbuilder\
+* By default, all versiontypes are not supported except rof, you can edit this during client configuration if you plan to use another client.
-* Edit filelistbuilder/filelistbuilder.yml and change the downloadprefix line to match the URL your patches will be found at.
-You can also modify the client type, a list of supported types by default are:
+A list of supported types by default are:
 ```
 VersionTypes.Unknown, //unk
 VersionTypes.Titanium, //tit